 Table saws are already a dangerous type of power tool.
 Equipped with sharp blades moving at an incredibly fast speed, these tools need to be fully equipped for safety before use.
 The circular blade is propelled by a motor, and the blade is typically situated with part of it sticking above the table and part of it below the table.
 This blade can be moved up or down to make precision cuts.
 One type of table saw is the benchtop table saw.
 These are lightweight because they are made to be transported between jobsites.
-There are contractor table saws which are heavier and used for industrial purposes.
-The last two major types of table saws are cabinet and hybrid circular saws.
-Although these saws are all outfitted to perform different functions, what they all have in common is that they are highly dangerous.
+There are contractor table saws that are heavier and used for industrial purposes.
+The last two are cabinet and hybrid circular saws.
+Although these saws are all outfitted to perform different functions, they are all highly dangerous.
 Even the slightest defect in design, marketing or manufacturing can result in serious injury.

 What Is Kickback & When Is It My Fault?

 "Kickback" is a term used to describe what happens when the blade of a circular saw catches on the material being cut and spits it out in the direction of the operator.
 Kickbacks are notorious for being severe and even fatal.
 There are three major causes of kickback, some of which can be avoided.
 The first cause is when the wood that is being cut actually pinches the blade.
 Although difficult to predict, it can be avoided.